Bridge Over Troubled Waters

 Queen’s Head Pub (45 Quincy Street)

 The objective of Sing It Sister this year is to recognize the achievements and voices of black women through their artistic qualities and creativity.
-We will use their talents to elaborate on the women who had huge, yet silent, impacts on the Civil Rights Movement and the ways in which we as a black community respond to the deaths or mistreatments of black women vs that of black men.
-We will declare that they be respected and recognized to be as human as the next person.
+We will use their talents to elaborate on the women who had huge, yet silent, impacts on the many movements that shaped race relations in this country and the ways in which black women are continuously disrespected in today’s society.
+We also want to create a space in which Black women are able to safely showcase their beautiful talents because too often society demands that Black women stay hidden in the shadows or live up to the expectations of stereotypes.
+Though this space will primarily be used to allow Black women to express themselves, all are welcome.

 Friday, March 24, 2017